Last Updated on March 6, 2026

 - Separate Legal Entity: A Section 8 Corporation shall be treated as a separate legal identity and shall operate independently of its members.
 Consequently, it may enter into contracts, sue, and hold property in its name.

-- Membership: The membership structure of a Section 8 company depends on how it is incorporated, that is, whether as a public company or a private company.
-Same is the situation observed in case of minimum number of directors.
+- Membership: The membership structure of a Section 8 company depends on its incorporation, i.e., whether it is a public or private company.
+The same is the situation observed in the case of a minimum number of directors.

 - Transferability of Ownership: The ownership or membership of a Section 8 company cannot be transferred freely.